MicrosoftDocs/azure-docs/articles/spring-cloud/spring-cloud-tutorial-custom-domain.md

 ms.custom: devx-track-java, devx-track-azurecli
 ---

-# Map an existing custom domain to Azure Spring Cloud
+# Tutorial: Map an existing custom domain to Azure Spring Cloud

 **This article applies to:** ✔️ Java ✔️ C#